Probabilistic conformal blocks for Liouville CFT on the torus: Background on log-correlated fields and Gaussian multiplicative chaos

-\end{theorem} Theorem~\ref{thm:Girsanov} means that under the reweighing by the Radon-Nikodym derivative $e^{\cX-\frac{1}{2}\EE[\cX^2]}$, the law of $Y$ is that of $Y(x) + \EE[\cX Y(x)])_{x \in [0,1]} $ under the original probability.
-Therefore, \eqref{eq:Girsanov} holds if $F$ is a non-negative measurable function.
-We will frequently apply this result to the case where $F$ is a moment of the GMC measure constructed from the field $Y(x)$.
-More precisely, let $f:[0,1] \mapsto (0,+\infty)$ be a continuous bounded function and $p < \frac{4}{\gamma^2}$.
-Then one has
+\end{theorem} Theorem~\ref{thm:Girsanov} means that under the reweighing by the Radon-Nikodym derivative $e^{\cX-\frac{1}{2}\EE[\cX^2]}$, the law of $Y$ is that of $(Y(x) + \EE[\cX Y(x)])_{x \in [0,1]} $ under the original probability.
+We frequently apply \eqref{eq:Girsanov2} to the case where $G(x) = x^p$ where the functional of interest becomes a moment of GMC.